rhuss/tibber-meter-uploader/README.md

 ## Ausführen (nativ)

 Pre-built jars can be downloaded from https://mega.nz/folder/pi4yjaoI#OXNDwnkfyH6xOEJEdtN3pg .
 To run it, you need a Java Runtime Environment (JRE) with version 11 or higher installed.
-COnfig can be passed as environment variables or by creating `appliucation.yaml` in the working directory (e.g. next to the downloaded jar file).
+Config can be passed as environment variables or by creating `application.yaml` in the working directory (e.g. next to the downloaded jar file).

 Example: